JaapSuter/jaapsuter.github.com/_posts/2009-11-24-the-sampling-problem.markdown

 how deep something sounds, and (provided it's not crystal-worshipping ambigious trite) how utterly obivous it is once you see it.

-### Mike
+### Michael
 Hey, interesting point.

 ### Jaap
 At any rate, imagine an AI that plays finite games of Pacman (finite meaning there's only N levels so you can "beat" the game - and yes, the Monte Carlo AIXI prompted this example...)

 Then as long as you can increase the IO bandwidth (from only being able to see one 'tile' forward and backward, to seeing the whole level and positions of ghosts, to knowing all possible paths that ghosts could take, and simulating those (sort of like Deep Blue plays chess, once you use "ghosts-don't-bang-their-heads-into-the-wall" heuristics)), you can reach a point where there'll be no sampling bias anymore.

 Note that not until Pacman can read the proverbial ghost's mind (e.g., have access to the pseudo-random-number-generator that determines their paths) is all sampling bias removed entirely.
 There's a sharp distinction between knowing what chess Grand Master's are *likely* to do, and actually reading Kasparov's mind.

 Further note that even in the presence of reading minds, Pacman has not yet become God.
 Without the "game-is-beatable" guarantee, it seems possible for a particular ghost pattern to inevitably corner Pacman.
 In the abscence of super-natural powers (i.e., that transcend the original game, like walking through walls) it *will* be game over.
 That's just a long way of saying that AI would still have to obey the laws of physics (the actual ones, not our current descriptions thereof.)

-### Mike
+### Michael
 This feels related to my belief that even AI would be fundamentally throttled by its interaction with the real world.
 For example, it doesn't have an inside track on physical theory, really, so has to do experimentation just like anyone else (although